 A student may register for extra courses and interim examinations beside the individual examination programme.
 These courses do not influence the result of the final examination.
-Extra courses will be stated on the diploma supplement if the positive result is registered in the student information system before the examination date.
+Extra courses will not be stated on the diploma supplement.
+Through the Student Service Centre, the student can obtain a print-out of all completed WUR courses.
+For courses from other institutions, the student can request a transcript of records from the institution concerned.